ONSdigital/svelte-components/src/inputs/Toolbar/docs/component.md

 Each `ToolControl` will display content underneath the row of buttons.
 The `id` needs to match the `id` of the button.

+Use the prop `hasAriaControls` on a button to link the controls to the button.

 <!-- prettier-ignore -->
 ```html
 <script>